 Social Science Course Illuminates “People Part” of Managing the Coast

-In Florida, past course participants are enhancing partnerships to safeguard mangroves and the community benefits that spring from these ecosystems.
+The Takeaway: In Florida, past course participants are enhancing partnerships to safeguard mangroves and the community benefits that spring from these ecosystems.

 To make project results really shine, coastal resource partners need to understand the vital role that people play—or could play—in the effort.
 Since 2019, the Social Science Basics course from Digital Coast Academy has trained more than 250 participants in these essentials, from how to conduct effective meetings and focus groups to which social science tools can turn research and data into positive project action.
 As a case in point, a collaborative team—with staff members from Rookery Bay National Estuarine Research Reserve and Florida International University—is using what it’s learned to enrich mangrove restoration partnerships and communication.